VH1: Storytellers (Meat Loaf album)

-VH1: Storytellers is a live album by Meat Loaf.
+VH1: Storytellers is a live album by Meat Loaf, released in 1999.
 Meat Loaf told humorous stories of his career as a singer and how he unfolded into rock stardom.
 The DVD version has two additional songs.
 Some songs on the CD are taken from Meat Loaf's Hard Rock Live performance (also for VH1).
 Others were taken from the pre-show soundcheck.
 The album peaked at No. 129 on the Billboard 200, making it his lowest charting album in the United States.

+Background

 The show was to have been Meat and Jim Steinman together.
 However, due to Jim falling ill, Meat had to do the show alone.
 This worried the producers, as Storytellers is about the concept of each song that an artist wrote that they were about to perform, and Meat did not write his own songs.
 To counter this, according to the liner notes of the CD, Meat improvised several things, such as the actions on the Radio Broadcast portion of Paradise by the Dashboard Light.
 For the stories, he instead goes into detail about how the hit album Bat Out of Hell was conceived, with each song preceded by him discussing how the song fit into the making of the album and the difficulties that came into making, producing, and publishing the album.
 Meat also pitched a solution to how to get around the length of the songs: break up songs into two television segments, with stopping the song for a commercial, then finishing the song once they returned.